CSpanias/cspanias.github.io/_posts/2023-12-17-DVWA - XSS (Stored).md

 ## Security: Medium
 > _The developer had added some protection, however hasn't done every field the same way ([Source code](https://github.com/CSpanias/cspanias.github.io/blob/main/assets/dvwa/xss_stored/xss_stored_medium_source.php))._

 1. This time the developer has put a great effort in sanitizing the `Message` field, but not so much the `Name` field.
-For the latter, it is just removing the `<script>` tag, so we can try any of the methods used on the [XSS (Reflected)](https://cspanias.github.io/posts/DVWA-XSS-(Reflected)/#security-medium) task, after first changing the field's `maxlength`:
+For the latter, the `<script>` tag is getting removed, so we can try any of the methods used on the [XSS (Reflected)](https://cspanias.github.io/posts/DVWA-XSS-(Reflected)/#security-medium) task, after first changing the field's `maxlength`:

     ![](medium_max_length.png)